Process logs can take a lot of your database storage. Especialy the logs for human tasks.

 Try to get all your important business data out of your processes and store them into

-before the process ends
+separate database before the process ends

 Currently there is no archivation mechanism (of what I would know) that would allow you to archive only a part of your processes (for example completed ones) and leave other in tact.